garagehive/garagehive.github.io/docs/garagehive-statements-how-to-email.md

 Tick the "Print Remaining Statements" if you are running statements for multiple customers, this will produce a PDF of all customers that don't have an email set.

-If you want to email a particular customers, make sure you enter the customers account number at the bottom of the report.
+If you want to email a particular customer, make sure you enter the customer's account number at the bottom of the report.

 # See Also
 [How to Print Statements](https://docs.garagehive.co.uk/docs/garagehive-statements-how-to-print.html "How to print Statements")